 LeanData's Orchestration product is the platform's foundation.
 It uses a drag-and-drop FlowBuilder interface where RevOps teams configure multi-condition lead routing logic visually, replacing Salesforce assignment rules and custom code.

-For demand capture, the platform qualifies leads using custom logic like scoring or intent, maps buying signals to accounts with AI, and assigns leads to reps by round robin, territory, or product interest.
+For demand capture, the platform qualifies leads using custom logic like scoring or intent, maps buying signals to accounts, and assigns leads to reps by round robin, territory, or product interest.
 It enforces SLAs and re-routes leads if missed, preventing high-intent inquiries from going cold.
+Automated dedupe and merge actions on Leads, Contacts, and Accounts (including a Cloudingo merge node) handle data hygiene within the same workflow.

 The orchestration extends beyond lead routing into pipeline acceleration and post-sale work.
 LeanData can hand off accounts to customer success teams for onboarding, route cases with SLAs to the right support expert, and alert CSMs to churn risk from dips in product usage or health scores.
 Throughout every workflow, complete audit logs show the full decision path each record took.